Phillip Island birdwatching from my balcony is a delight.

 As well as resident waders, some species migrate from northern and central Asia to this area every year.

-At Rhyll, Phillip Island birdwatching is enhanced by the world's southern-most mangroves.
+At Rhyll Inlet, a Ramsar-listed area, Phillip Island birdwatching is enhanced by the world's southern-most mangroves.

 These attract a myriad of water birds, including migratory species such as eastern curlew, bar-tailed godwit and whimbrel, which fly 12,000 kilometres from their breeding ground in Siberia.